Trey Hollingsworth: Trade

 Hollingsworth requested that the U.S. Department of Commerce lift its Section 232 restrictions on POSCO Steel, a Korean steel company with a facility in Jeffersonville, Indiana.

 Social issues

 Abortion

 Hollingsworth has a staunch anti-abortion voting record.
-He has repeatedly voted against taxpayer-funded abortion and has repeatedly co-sponsored the Pain-Capable Unborn Child Protection Act, Born-Alive Abortion Survivors Protections Act, and other pieces of anti-abortion legislation.
+He has repeatedly voted against taxpayer-funded abortion and has repeatedly co-sponsored the Pain-Capable Unborn Child Protection Act, Born-Alive Abortion Survivors Protections Act, and other pieces of related legislation.

 Transgender rights

 Hollingsworth voted to disapprove of President Trump's policy to ban transgender people from openly serving in the military, saying, "the honor of serving our country and protecting American freedoms should be open to anyone who can pass the physical, psychological, and medical exams."

 Electoral history

 Personal life

-Hollingsworth was born in Clinton, Tennessee.
-He attended the Webb School in Knoxville, Tennessee, and the University of Pennsylvania, graduating from the Wharton School in three years in 2004.
-He received his Master's in public policy from Georgetown University in 2014.

-Shortly after graduating from Wharton, Hollingsworth founded Hollingsworth Capital Partners, specializing in renovating and rebuilding old manufacturing sites and returning them to service.
-It operates over 11 million square feet.
-In 2008, INC magazine ranked the firm the 12th fastest growing private company in the country.

-Hollingsworth also founded an aluminum remanufacturing company that had produced over 1.8 billion pounds of aluminum before Hollingsworth and partners sold it.

-Hollingsworth married Kelly Francis in 2014.
+Hollingsworth married Kelly Francis, daughter of Pat Francis of Pat's Steak House and a Louisville native, in 2014, in a ceremony in Charleston, South Carolina.
+Guests were asked to donate to the Charleston Miracle League, a charity providing sports-related activities to disabled adults and children, in lieu of gifts.
 They have a son, Joseph, born in 2017.
 They reside in Jeffersonville, Indiana, a few miles from where Kelly was born and raised and her family still resides.